-Each year, OFS reports on our Operational Goals, which were developed by management to achieve our strategic goal to transform government-wide financial stewardship.
-These goals include:
+Each year, OFS reported on Operational Goals, which were developed by management to achieve our strategic goal to transform government-wide financial stewardship.

+These goals included:

 - 1. Completing the wind-down of remaining TARP investment programs; - 2.
 Continuing to help struggling homeowners avoid foreclosure; - 3.
-Minimizing the cost of the TARP programs to the taxpayer; and - 4.
-Operating with the highest standards of transparency, accountability, and integrity.
+Minimizing the cost of the TARP programs to the taxpayer; and - Operating with the highest standards of transparency, accountability, and integrity.